TRIUM Global EMBA Alumni Profiles: A truly global cohort

 What have been the most challenging and rewarding aspects of establishing your own business?

 For my design activity, I was very lucky as I already had feedback about the interest people had about my designs before I left my finance job.
 From there on, it was more about teaming up with the right people and not wasting time and money.
 Also not coming from a design background or even trained as a designer, I had to very quickly learn the codes and create my own network in this industry.
 But if you approach people with humility and with a quest to learn from others, it puts you in a completely different energy.
 And things happen.
-It is then easier to impose your own vision even when people tell you it is impossible to achieve.

 What are your top 3 tips to TRIUMers who want to transition into launching their own business?